 A detailed budget itemizing and justifying all costs is required.

-This summary has to be provided by the PI within 2 months of the completion of the funding year or the end of the project.
+This summary has to be provided by the PI within 2 months of the completion of the project.

 Re-submissions should include a one-page Introduction before the Specific Aims where a summary is provided of any additions, deletions, and changes to the application following the initial review and resulting feedback.
 Please do not mark specific text with highlighting, bold, etc…where changes are made, simply summarize the changes in the Introduction that address the specific comments raised by reviewers.